samsmithnz/DotNetCensus/README.md

 ### To download results to a csv file, add the `-f` argument with a file name:
 `dotnet census -f c:\temp\results.csv`

+## To download results from a GitHub Repo,
+- Add the `-o` argument with the GitHub owner or organiation
+- Add the `-r` argument with the GitHub repo name
+- Add the `-u` argument with the GitHub user
+- Add the `-p` argument with the GitHub PAT Token password

+`dotnet census -o samsmithnz -r dotnetcensus -u samsmithnz -p <PAT_TOKEN>`

 ## What's next?
-- Add ability to scan target Git Repos
+- Add ability to scan target other types of Git Repos (Azure DevOps), and experiment with scanning organizations

 ## Contributions
 If you have a sample that you think should have been picked up, please create an issue or a PR!
 I'm happy to consider anything, and I know this isn't perfect!